MicrosoftLearning/mslearn-ai-studio/Instructions/04-Use-own-data.md

 Retrieval Augmented Generation (RAG) is a technique used to build applications that integrate data from custom data sources into a prompt for a generative AI model.
 RAG is a commonly used pattern for developing generative AI apps - chat-based applications that use a language model to interpret inputs and generate appropriate responses.

 In this exercise, you'll use Azure AI Foundry portal to integrate custom data into a generative AI prompt flow.
+You'll also explore how to implement the RAG pattern in a client app by using the Azure AI Foundry and Azure OpenAI SDKs.

-This exercise takes approximately **60** minutes.
+This exercise takes approximately **45** minutes.

 ## Create an Azure AI Foundry project